 And so the evening proceeded with one startling dish following the next, each one inventive and bursting with flavour.
 Yes, the portions were small and yes, I would have preferred to tuck into two substantial courses, but the friendly ambiance of the place, the smiling waitstaff, the superlative wine and the interesting conversation with my dining companion all conspired to make it an extremely pleasant evening.
-Until the arrival of the maple syrup pecan tart.
+Until, that is, the arrival of the maple syrup pecan tart.

 Now I mentioned that both Caitlin and myself are Canadian, as was the chef which is probably why he served something with maple syrup in it.
 It should be known that Canadians LOVE maple syrup.
 I’ve been known to shamelessly drink it straight from the bottle.
 And when I go to Montreal, I buy those sugary maple candies in the shape of a maple leaf.
 So one lone tart was placed before us on a plate at the end of the meal.
 We stared at it.
 What were we supposed to do with it?
 Share it, evidently.

 Oh, come on!
 For a menu costing 80 euros per person?
 I don’t think so.
 I wanted my own maple syrup tart.
 We protested mildly and in good humour.
 Our waiter had a word with the chef, but word came back that there weren’t enough to go around, so share we did.
 Funnily enough, after two small bites I was stuffed and could barely finish my portion.